Serge Marcotoune: Biography

 On arrival in France, he received a patent from Jean Bricaud to found his own lodge in France.
 This is how the Renaissance lodge came into being, later renamed St Andrew the Apostle No. 2, which was the place from which he spread his ideas of initiatory formation and kept alive the “Mysterium” of the old Russian lodges of the Martinist Order.
 This lodge functioned until 1945 with Marcotoune as its leader, and until 1953 being presided over by him from the Canary Islands where he then moved.
 Because of its solid and continuous work, this structure exerted a vital influence on the main proponents of “Russian Martinism” such as Robert Ambelain, Armand Toussaint and Daniel Fontaine, the last two disciples of Marcotoune.

 Nor in France did he completely renounce diplomacy, as from 1922 he was secretary of the Association of Slavonic Masons.
 Through this institution, Marcotoune centralised all his efforts and connections in order to facilitate the emigration of those fleeing to the West, escaping the “Red Terror”.

 Serge Marcotoune devoted part of his time to research on Martinism, publishing two books that constitute his most lucid and personal legacy.

 The first is La science secrète des initiés et la pratique de la vie [The Secret Science of the Initiates and the Practice of Life], which was published in 1928 and consists of an enlightening treatise on the laws of Numbers and Arcana from a philosophical viewpoint.

 The second is La Voie initiatique: pratique de la vie initiatique [The Initiatic Way: the Practice of the Initiatic Life], published in 1956, which is a compelling study of the cosmic laws, the stages of human ascension and the struggle against the errors and obstacles which prevent man from ascending.
 Both books form a brilliant synthesis of the Martinist Way of the Heart in Marcotoune’s vision, where each complements the other.
 In La science secrète des initiés he synthesised the initiatory philosophy, and in La Voie initiatique he attempted to show the application of this ideology within the framework of the efforts of a man who is attempting to become an initiate.

-Serge Marcotoune died in 1971 in the Canary Islands, where he had lived since 1945, after emigrating from France because he was targeted by the Gestapo for his esoteric activities.
+Serge Marcotoune died in 1971 in the Canary Islands (Tenerife), where he had lived since 1945, after emigrating from France because he was targeted by the Gestapo for his esoteric activities.
 His life was the faithful reflection of the “Initiatic Life” that he preached: he fluctuated between worldliness and spirituality, without breaking the harmony that should exist between both; and attributing to each the exact value that they have, but developing to the maximum in each of those spheres.
 It was in this way that Marcotoune, through its coherence, brilliance and constancy, exerted a discreet but vital influence, not only among the emigrants it sheltered, but also in Martinism; where he left a very rich literary legacy, and where its work decisively marked those who inaugurated, for better or worse, the modern concept of “Russian Martinism”.